-• Residential Treatment is a non-institutional, 24-hour non-medical, short-term residential program that provides rehabilitation services to beneficiaries with a substance use disorder diagnosis when determined as medically necessary.
+- Residential Treatment is a non-institutional, 24-hour non-medical, short-term residential program that provides rehabilitation services to beneficiaries with a substance use disorder diagnosis when determined as medically necessary.
 The beneficiary shall live on the premises and shall be supported in their efforts to restore, maintain, apply interpersonal and independent living skills, and access community support systems.
 Most services are provided in person; however, telehealth and telephone may also be used to provide services while a person is in residential treatment.
-Providers and residents work collaboratively to define barriers, set priorities, establish goals, and solve substance use disorder related problems.
-Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care.

-- Residential services require prior authorization by the Drug Medi-Cal Organized Delivery System County. - Residential Services include intake and assessment, care coordination, individual counseling, group counseling, family therapy, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other non-opioid substance use disorders, patient education, recovery services, and substance use disorder crisis intervention services. - Residential Services providers are required to either offer medications for addiction treatment directly on-site or facilitate access to medications for addiction treatment off-site during residential treatment.
+Providers and residents work collaboratively to define barriers, set priorities, establish goals, and solve substance use disorder-related problems.
+Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care. - Residential services require prior authorization by the Drug Medi-Cal Organized Delivery System. - Residential Services include intake and assessment, care coordination, individual counseling, group counseling, family therapy, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other nonopioid substance use disorders, patient education, recovery services, and substance use disorder crisis intervention services. - Residential Services providers are required to either offer medications for addiction treatment directly on-site or facilitate access to medications for addiction treatment off-site during residential treatment.
 Residential Services providers do not meet this requirement by only providing the contact information for medications for addiction treatment providers.
-Residential Services providers are required to offer and prescribe medications to beneficiaries covered under the Drug Medi-Cal Organized Delivery System. - Your provider will request authorization for your treatment from the County's authorization unit and once approved, you will be eligible to receive the full scope of services.
+Residential Services providers are required to offer and prescribe medications to beneficiaries covered under the Drug Medi-Cal Organized Delivery System. - You may access Residential treatment for as long as this is medically necessary.
+Your provider will request authorization for your treatment from the County's authorization unit and once approved, you will be eligible to receive the full scope of services.
 If your condition requires you to stay in residential treatment for more than 30 days, your provider will complete assessment documentation to substantiate this need at no less than 30-day intervals.
-However, additional reauthorization of services is not required.
-You can find the current procedure for Residential treatment authorization posted on the County's Policies and Procedures (P&P) webpage, found here: www.ochealthinfo.com/bhs/pnp
+However, additional re-authorization of services is not required.
+You can find the current procedure for Residential treatment authorization posted on the County's Policies and Procedures (P&P) webpage, found here: www.ochealthinfo.com/bhs/pnp.

-Inpatient Treatment Services (varies by county)
+Inpatient Treatment Services (subject to authorization by the county) (varies by county)

-Inpatient services are provided in a 24-hour setting that provides professionally directed evaluation, observation, medical monitoring, and addiction treatment in an inpatient setting.
-Most services are provided in person; however, telehealth

-- and telephone may also be used to provide services while a person is in inpatient treatment. - Inpatient services are highly structured, and a physician is likely available on-site 24 hours daily, along with Registered Nurses, addiction counselors, and other clinical staff.
-Inpatient Services include assessment, care coordination, counseling, family therapy, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for Alcohol use disorder and other non-opioid substance use disorders, patient education, recovery services, and substance use disorder crisis intervention services.
+- Beneficiaries under age 21 may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment regardless of their county of residence. - Inpatient services are provided in a 24-hour setting that provides professionally directed evaluation, observation, medical monitoring, and addiction treatment in an inpatient setting.
+Most services are provided in person; however, telehealth and telephone may also be used to provide services while a person is in inpatient treatment. - Inpatient services are highly structured, and a physician is likely available on-site 24 hours daily, along with Registered Nurses, addiction counselors, and other clinical staff.
+Inpatient Services include assessment, care coordination, counseling, family therapy, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for Alcohol use disorder and other non-opioid substance use disorders, patient education, recovery services, and substance use disorder crisis intervention services. - To access these services within the Orange County DMC-ODS Plan, please discuss with your provider or call the Beneficiary Access Line at (800)